AlexCharlton/linden-scheme/README.md

 ### Manipulating state
-While rendering L-systems, it is often desirable to track the state of a number of variables, following the branches in the production.
+While rendering L-systems, it is often desirable to track the state of a number of variables, following the branches in the L-system.
 Through this, one can implement any sort of turtle graphics system. linden-schemes provides this mechanism through the following three functions:

     [procedure] (define-state VAR DEFAULT)